 If you've been unsuccessfully trying to improve your social situation for quite a long time the discouragement and failure you experience can cause some additional issues to develop, which can make it even harder to fix your original problems.
 They don't crop up in everybody, but if they do it's understandable.
 If you feel like you've been continually knocked down by the world, it's only natural your perspective will sour a little.
-It's completely unfair that this can happen, that life can pile more obstacles on you when you're already in a low place, but it is what it is.
+It's completely unfair that this can happen, that life can pile on more obstacles when you're already in a low place, but it is what it is.

 At the core of many of these issues are limiting beliefs.
 That is, observations that have a kernel of truth to them, but have become exaggerated, rigid, and maladaptive.
 "Some people are shallow and unfriendly" becomes, "All people are shallow and unfriendly".
 "It's harder to meet people in my town" turns into, "There's no one to meet in my town".
 "My anxiety makes it tougher to make friends" becomes "My anxiety means it will be impossible to make friends".
-A subtype of limiting belief is a victim mentality, where you feel that none of your problems are your fault and that outside forces, like other people's mentalities or societal values, are keeping you down.
+A subtype of limiting belief is a victim mentality, where you feel that none of your problems are your fault and that outside forces, like other people's attitudes or societal values, are keeping you down.

-Issues that will hinder your social interactions
+Issues from a lack of progress that will impair your social interactions

 Becoming really bitter and angry

 This one's listed first because it's the most noticeable and off-putting.
 The bitterness may be directed at yourself, other people, the process of trying to get better at socializing, society, or life in general.
 Aside from the general anger and negativity they radiate, bitter people are also unpleasant company because they can be touchy, defensive, and prone to ranting about the ways they've been wronged.